 Pediatric Literacy Kits, including books and motivational materials, are available for home visiting programs, dental clinics, or related wellness settings!
 With over 20 years of providing support to the healthcare community, this innovative new service will help doctors and practitioners better engage families in developing strategies to improve a wide array of health outcomes.

 “Second to immunizations, this is the most important thing I do as a pediatrician.
 And it’s fun, too!” — Dr. Karen Haslund

 We offer technical assistance by e-mail or phone from 9-5 M-F to troubleshoot or answer questions about best practices.
-Our service is complementary to other pediatric literacy intervention programs and can be integrated in many settings.

 This research-based program is backed by 30 years of published peer-reviewed studies which indicate that pediatric literacy is an essential part of primary care which: